Skip to main content

 • Interview Focus: The questions to verify next.

+When available, the Nova dashboard also shows per-criterion analysis with Pass, Partial, or Fail status.
+Treat that breakdown as the evidence trail.
+The overall score reflects the full profile, beyond a simple count of passed criteria.
 Talent Search uses a shorter review: a summary for every scored candidate, plus strengths and concerns for candidates scored 7 or higher.
 Concern labels usually mean:

 • not evidenced: Nova did not find evidence for the requirement.